Mirjax2000/recipe-page-main/README.md

 </div>
 ```

-Here i am self-hosting fonts.
-I compressed it to woff2.
+Here i am self-hosting fonts compressed it to woff2,
 fallback to ttf.

 ```css